gabesullice/drocker/README.md

 Finally, Drocker ships with a command line tool (rather unoriginally named `drocker`).
 This tool makes it easy to control the lifecycle of your local development, from running drush commands, importing databases, to fixing permissions issues.

+## Anti-Features
+As is mentioned above, Drocker tries to be minimalistic and get out of your way.
+That means that there are some things that we just won't try to do for you.
+That said, most, if not all the features an opinionated VM might give you are completely possible to achieve and we have a Wiki to show you how to do those things yourself.

+- PimpMyLog
+  - We prefer `tail -f` _et al._ for streaming logs.
+- Node.js
+  - Build a Dockerfile for your node project or use someones prebuilt image; add it to your `docker-compose.yml`
+- MailCatcher/MailHog
+  - Just add a container with one of these already installed to your `docker-compose.yml` file.
+- PhpMySQL/Adminer
+  - See above.
+- Redis
+  - See above.
+- Ruby
+  - Ick.

 ## Setting Up a Project
 If you already have docker and docker-compose installed, you can follow these steps to get up and running: